-There are now over 20,000 peer reviewed science articles that consistently point to one major conclusion: Using cannabis greatly increases the risk to the user of numerous health and safety problems.
+There are now over 20,000 scientific articles in the published literature that consistently point to one major conclusion: Using cannabis greatly increases the risk to the user of numerous health and safety problems.
+Major reviews from the National Institute on Drug Abuse and the National Academy of Sciences detail numerous harms from cannabis use, including elevating risks of mental illness, poor cognitive functioning, disruptions in brain development, and impaired driving.
+Studies in states that have passed cannabis legislation have consistently reached the conclusion that commercializing cannabis contributes to an increase in negative health effects on its citizens.
 As an international panel of experts wrote in 2021 (Fischer et al., 2021, International Drug Policy), "there is no universally safe level of cannabis use; thus, the only reliable way to avoid any risk for harm from using cannabis is to abstain from its use."